-Forty-eight percent of Ecuadorians are reported to purchase their food at local grocery stores.
-Monthly food expenditures average \$250.
-Most middle to high-income consumers (36 percent of Ecuadorians) purchase food products in modern supermarkets.
-Supermarket store sales are trending upwards due to the stores' cleaner, more organized format and greater imported product availability.
-Most chains have stores in large/medium-size cities and operate under different names in small towns.
-Around 400 U.S. food items are offered by local supermarket chains.
-While supermarkets on average allocate 18 percent of store shelf space to imports, mini marts specialize in supplying items such as liquors, snacks, and soft drinks.
+Nearly half of Ecuadorians (48 percent) report purchasing their food at local grocery stores while monthly food expenditures average \$261.
+Most middle to high-income consumers (36 percent of Ecuadorians) purchase food products at modern supermarkets.
+Supermarket sales continue to rise, driven by cleaner and more organized formats and a wider selection of imported products.
+Major supermarket chains primarily operate in large and medium-sized cities, and often use different store names in smaller towns to reach local consumers.
+Local supermarket chains in Ecuador offer approximately 400 U.S. food items, highlighting the strong presence of American products in the market.
+On average, supermarkets allocate 18 percent of their shelf space to imports goods.
+In comparison, mini marts focus on supplying products like liquors, snacks, and soft drinks.
 Store sales spike during the holidays, especially at Christmas, Valentine's Day, Carnival, Mother's Day, and Father's Day.
-Demand for consumer-ready products also peaks during the tourist season (June-September).
+Demand for consumer-ready sees a noticeable increase during the tourist season, which runs from June to September.
+Additionally, the use of online apps like Tipti and Super Easy for purchasing products at retail stores has become increasingly popular, particularly among younger consumers.